 Weights get assigned to the interconnection between the hidden layers.
 The output of the transfer function is fed as an input to the activation function.
-The output from one hidden layer becomes the input to the next hidden layer.
+The work from one hidden layer becomes the input to the next.

-The acoustic model contains the statistical representation of each distinct sound that makes a word.
-We start building these acoustical models, and as these layers separate them, they'll start learning what the different models represent for different letters.
+The acoustic model contains the statistical representation of each sound that makes a word.
+So we start building these acoustic models, and as these layers separate them, they'll start learning what the different models represent for other letters.

 The lexicon contains the data for different pronunciations of every word.
-The lexicon is at the end, where we end up with the ABCD, and it identifies the different letters in there.
+The lexicon is at the end, where we end up with the ABCD, identifying the other letters there.

 Finally, we get our output letter.
-Following the same process for every word and letter, the neural network recognizes the sentence you said or the question you asked.
+Following the same process for every word and letter, the neural network recognizes the sentence you said or your question.

-Note: The terms “acoustic model” and “lexicon” are specific to the domain of understanding speech.
-When dealing with other input formats, you'll have different labels, but the process will remain the same.
+Note that the terms “acoustic model” and “lexicon” are specific to the domain of understanding speech.
+When dealing with other input formats, you'll have different labels, but the process remains the same.

 Master deep learning concepts and the TensorFlow open-source framework with the Deep Learning Course.
 Get skilled today!